 SheaMoisture has always made it their mission to make affordable and accessible haircare products.
 Ranging from 2 fl oz. to 13 fl oz., the products in the Wig & Weave Collection are generously sized for the price.
 They are all sulfate-free, cruelty-free, and color-safe.
 Plus, they are made with fair trade shea butter like all of the company’s products.

-The bottles are made with 25% recycled plastic, and the ingredients are formulated without parabens, phthalates, mineral oil, and petroleum.
-There isn’t a single product in the collection that costs more than $9.99 before tax.
+The bottles are made with 25% recycled plastic, and the ingredients are formulated without parabens, phthalates, mineral oil, and petroleum, according to the brand.
+There isn’t a single product in the collection that costs more than $10 before tax.
 This measures up nicely compared with other drugstore wig and weave products that usually run a bit more.

 The Final Verdict: A Must-Try Collection